Search This Blog

 Belfast Bank, Central branch

-The North Down Herald and County Down Independent of 28th May 1915 reported that Everard Manning had joined the Belfast Bank and Woolrych Manning had joined Northern Bank.
+The North Down Herald and County Down Independent of 28th May 1915 reported that Manning had joined the Belfast Bank and Woolrych Manning had joined Northern Bank.

 The Belfast News-Letter of 23rd July 1915 reported that Mr F B E Manning of Ballyholme, Bangor had gained a commission in the 9th Lincolnshire Regiment.
 He had been for some time with the OTC, Queen's University, Belfast.

-Everard served with the 11th Brigade, Machine Gun Corps and attained the rank of Lieutenant in 1916.
+Manning served with the 11th Brigade, Machine Gun Corps and attained the rank of Lieutenant in 1916.

 F B E Manning - Medal Index Card